Pyomo/pyomo/pyomo/contrib/doe/documentation/docs/source/index.rst

 Step 3: Compute the FIM of a square MBDoE problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This method computes an MBDoE optimization problem with no Degree of Freedom.
+This method computes an MBDoE optimization problem with no degree of freedom.

 .. doctest::